MustangsMustangs

 Work began in April.
 The team consisted of chief engineer Ray Rice, chief designer Edward Schmued, chief aerodynamicicst Ed Horky, team members Stan Smithson and Larry Waite.

-NAA was required as part of the negotiations with Britian's Sir Henry Self, to obtain the wind tunnel data of the Curtiss XP-46 program.
+NAA was required as part of the negotiations with Britain's Sir Henry Self, to obtain the wind tunnel data of the Curtiss XP-46 program.
 Lee Atwood did so, purchasing the data, but according to Atwood the data was never used in the design of NA-73 - although when you look at the two designs, there are similarities.

 NA-73X_1t.jpg NA-73X_2t.jpg NA-73X_3t.jpg